nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 }
 ```

-This will trigger a process in the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}), which will create a new incoming Request for the Recipient.
+Loading the RelationshipTemplate triggers a process in the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) that creates a new incoming Request for the Recipient.
+Depending on whether a Relationship has already been established between the Sender and the Recipient, the Recipient receives the Request specified in the `onNewRelationship` property or in the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).
+If a Relationship has already been established between the Sender and the Recipient and no Request has been specified in the `onExistingRelationship` property, the Recipient will not receive an incoming Request when the RelationshipTemplate is loaded.

 You can observe this by [long polling the incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) and optionally use the query parameters `source.reference=<ID of RelationshipTemplate>` and `status=ManualDecisionRequired` to filter for Requests that belong to the RelationshipTemplate you are currently working on.

 In a productive environment, however, we recommend using the [Sync Module]({% link _docs_operate/modules.md %}#sync) and waiting for a `consumption.incomingRequestReceived` [Connector Event]({% link _docs_integrate/connector-events.md %}).